Current/Returning Students FAQ

 - You do not have the prerequisite for the course.

 - You need special permission to take the course.

 - The course is not offered in the current semester.

 You can check available course seats within the registration system, and whether the course is reserved for another profile/program in the Timetable and Registration Guide.
-You may call the Registration Help Line at 514-931-5701 to seek clarification as to why you’re unable to take the course or to request that it be proposed.
+Please use the HELPLINE CHAT to seek clarification as to why you’re unable to take the course or to request that it be proposed.